Europe is in a buildings crisis. Its inefficient housing stock is a root cause of energy poverty and has a major impact on our health and wealth.

 But this is not the case.
 More than two thirds for Europe’s buildings are deemed inefficient and 15% of Europeans live in houses with a leaking roof or damp walls, foundations or floors.
 None of which are good for their annual spend or well-being.

-It’s about time that decision-makers deliver on their promise to fix Europe’s buildings and tackling energy poverty by delivering on the buildings legislation designed to provide safe, efficient and healthy homes for all.
-The Energy Performance of Buildings Directive (the EPBD) is an opportunity for all of the above as well as lower bills, decent housing and reduced reliance on fossil fuels for low-income households.
+It’s about time that decision-makers deliver on their promise to fix Europe’s buildings and tackle energy poverty by delivering a green, socially just building legislation that provides safe, efficient and healthy homes for all!

 The EPBD will be finalised this year, in the midst of an energy price crisis that forces more and more people to choose between heating and eating, so it’s absolutely crucial to urge our leaders to mobilise the power of energy efficiency in our homes!
 Will you join us in helping to educate, inspire and engage others to take action?